Sparklight77/MaterialDigger/README.md

 5. Follow all instructions given on screen

-6. After using the above command once just use `bash materialdigger.sh` to start it everytime
+6. After using the above command once just use `bash material.sh` to start it everytime

 7. After running it you can find output file in `Downloads` folder of your device